Why Choose Our Firm to Defend Your Drug Charge

 Federal Drug Charges

-Many unlawful drug offenses can be charged under Florida or federal law.
-Typically, a drug crime is charged under federal law if it occurred on federal land, crossed state or national borders, was investigated by federal law enforcement agents, or was discovered through an informant.
+Many criminal drug offenses fall under Florida or federal jurisdiction.
+Drug crimes are federal cases if they occurred on federal land, crossed state or national borders, was investigated by federal law enforcement agents, or were discovered through an informant.

 Defending Against Drug Charges

-When you are arrested and charged with a Florida or federal drug crime, it is essential you talk with a drug charges lawyer about whether there is a likelihood of getting your case dismissed.
+When you are arrested and charged with a Florida or federal drug crime, speak with a lawyer.
 There may be strong evidence Brett can use to convince the prosecutor to drop your case or win a motion to dismiss.
 If a dismissal is unlikely, you need to speak with an attorney about the possible defenses against a drug crime.

 What Defenses Can Be Used to Fight a Drug Charge?

 There are many possible defenses to drug crimes.
-Our experienced drug crime lawyers will scrutinize the facts of your case to determine the most effective defense.
+Our experienced drug crime lawyers will scrutinize the facts of your case to determine the most effective strategy.

 Lack of Possession

 We may argue that you did not have actual or constructive possession of the drug.
-We may be able to show that you were unaware the substance was there or that it was owned by another person.
+We may show that you were unaware the substance was there or that another person owned it.

-We may argue during a motion to dismiss or at trial that there is insufficient evidence to establish each element of the crime beyond a reasonable doubt.
+During a motion to dismiss or at trial, we may argue that there is insufficient evidence to establish each element of the crime beyond a reasonable doubt.